 Cedar River Flow is tucked in the mountains far from the main road.
 Several sites are by the outlet dam.
 Isolated wilderness sites are located along the shoreline and up the narrow inlet.

 About 40 miles of seasonal dirt roads traverse the Moose River Plains Wild Forest from Cedar River Flow to Inlet.
 Other old roads and paths branch off the main road and lead to lakes or rivers.
-Designated camping areas are found along several of the main roads.
-A brochure on the area is available from the DEC.
 The area opens to vehicles in the spring after the mud has receded.

 On the Flow, paddlers should see Common Loon, Mallard, Hooded and Common Mergansers, Osprey, Herring Gull, and — both of them noisy birds — Pied-billed Grebe and Common Snipe.
 Red-tailed Hawks and Common Ravens nest at the northwest of the Flow and are seen using the air currents there.